Water supply and sanitation in Ghana

+The water supply and sanitation sector in Ghana is a sector that is in charge of the supply of healthy water and also improves the sanitation of water bodies in the country.

-The drinking water supply and sanitation sector in Ghana faces a number of challenges, including very limited access to sanitation, intermittent supply, high water losses, low water pressure, and pollution.
+In Ghana, the drinking water supply and sanitation sectors face a number of issues, including relatively limited sanitation access, intermittent supply, significant water losses, poor water pressure, and pollution.
 Since 1994, the sector has been gradually reformed through the creation of an autonomous regulatory agency, introduction of private sector participation, decentralization of the rural supply to 138 districts and increased community participation in the management of rural water systems.

-An international company has managed all urban water systems since 2006 under a 5-year management contract which expired after achieving only some of its objectives.
+Between 2006 and 2011, an international company (AVRL) managed all urban water systems since under a 5-year management contract which expired after achieving only some of its objectives.
 The reforms also aim at increasing cost recovery and a modernization of the urban utility Ghana Water Company Limited (GWCL).
 Another problem which partly arose from the recent reforms is the existence of a multitude of institutions with overlapping responsibilities.
-The National Water Policy (NWP), launched at the beginning of 2008, seeks to introduce a comprehensive sector policy.
+The National Water Policy (NWP), which was launched at the beginning of 2008, introduced a comprehensive sector policy.
+The National Water Policy was reviewed with an updated version in 2024.